 Anthony Sinclair tailored almost all of Sean Connery’s suits in the James Bond series, from Dr. No in 1962 to Diamonds Are Forever in 1971.
 The overall cut of Connery’s suits didn’t change much throughout the 1960s, but by 1971 there was a noticeable change in style.
-We will take a closer look at this change using the light grey suit from Dr. No and a similar light grey suit from Diamonds Are Forever, to at least keep the cloth constant.
+We will take a closer look at this change using the light grey mohair and worsted wool suit from Dr. No and a similar light grey worsted wool suit from Diamonds Are Forever, to at least keep the colour constant.
 The shoulders—the foundation of a suit’s silhouette—are the same in both 1962 and 1971: natural with roped sleeve heads.
 The chest, however, is different.
 The Dr. No suit has a draped chest whilst the Diamonds suit has a much cleaner chest.

 The most obvious difference between the Dr. No and Diamonds suits is the lapel width.
 The lapel width isn’t exaggerated in either case, but it is noticeably wider in Diamonds than it is in Dr. No. The lapels were narrower in Connery’s other 1960s Bond films, but they were also a different shape.
 The gorge—the seam where the collar meets the lapel—is much steeper in Dr. No than it is in any of Connery’s other Bond films.